susannaha8/CS3930-Steal-the-Color/README.md

 ## Setting up the Hardware

 This project consists of a breadboard, 7 wires, and three main pieces of hardware: an ESP32, a joystick, and a button.
+Prepare the wires by stripping a bit of the plastic off each end.
 Plug the pins of the hardware into the breadboard, and connected them further with wires: connect the joystick to the ESP32 with one wire to Ground, one to 3V, and the other three to pins 25, 26, and 27 for X, Y, and Z motion; connect the button with one wire to Ground, and the other to pin 13 for digital input.
 The ESP32 is powered via a USBC cable.

 <img src="/hardware.png" alt="hardware setup" style="height: 300px;"/>